let's talk

 Understanding the market types of startup helps you to evaluate customer needs.
 Thus, you find the way to supply the customers with your product.
 Steve Blank says that every startup company should keep testing its product.
 It has to ask itself “What kind of startup are we?”

-Is a startup right for you?
+Is a Startup Right for You?

 There are several questions you need to answer before launching your own startup.

-Are You Motivated?
+Are You Self-Motivated?

 The most important thing for every startup founder is motivation.
 When you work for a company and get paid every week, you can be motivated by salary, team or everyday tasks.
 But when we talk about launching your own startup, it takes a lot of passion towards what you do.
 You should be ready to risk everything for the sake of your idea.

-Are you Ready to Work Hard?
+Are You Ready to Work Hard?

 Startup business presupposes the readiness to work hard and bear responsibility.
 Your decisions should be wise and lead your company to growth.
 You should be 100% involved in your business and never let anything distract you.

-Are you an Innovator?
+Are You an Innovator?

 You should be innovative to make your startup successful.
 What I mean here is that innovative mindset doesn’t end in the idea.
 In this business, every process needs an innovative approach.
 Whether it is searching for a market niche, distribution channels, or tools to use.

-Are you Ready to Learn?
+Are You Eager to Learn?

 Sometimes, all it takes is to learn and listen to entrepreneurs, who are successful.
 It doesn’t matter if their business is a startup or not.
 The successful businessmen have a lot to tell.
 Listening to them will let you not to fall into the same trap they once did or almost did.